CSCfi/csc-user-guide/docs/apps/saga-gis.md

 # SAGA GIS

 [Saga GIS](http://www.saga-gis.org/) (System for Automated Geoscientific Analyses) is a GIS application for spatial data editing and GIS analyses.
-It can be used with a graphical user interface, command line tools or through the R package RSAGA.
+It can be used with a graphical user interface, command line tools or through the R package `Rsagacmd` or `RSAGA`.
+Since the `RSAGA` package is no longer actively maintained and has not been tested on newer SAGA GIS versions, we recommend using `Rsagacmd` with SAGA GIS 7.9.0.

 ## Available